 With this method, you can apply Green Glue between double layers of sheetrock to prevent noise from traveling to the next room.

-Installing more than one layer of standard sheetrock can provide adequate sound insulation; however, this method comes with numerous issues that can do more harm than good, like:
+Installing more than one layer of standard sheetrock can provide adequate sound insulation; however, this method comes with numerous issues that can do more harm than good, such as:

 Soundproof Drywall Buying Guide: Factors to Consider